 Quantitative Measures of Student Performance.
 We identified three specific criteria against which to examine student homework: (1) completeness and correctness of Free Body Diagrams (FBD), (2) incorporating proper physical units (UNITS), and (3) proper use of vectors, coordinates, and sign conventions (VCS).
-While these criteria are not exhaustive, they constitute a useful set of criteria that can be reasonably quantified and measured, and their importance is certainly intuitive.
-As we demonstrate, the overall quality of student work is correlated to their performance in these critical areas.
-Therefore, we advocate pedagogy that emphasizes attention to these areas.
+Agreeably, the selection of these criteria is somewhat subjective, but we believe that they are, at a minimum, strong negative indicators - that is, students who consistently under-perform on these concepts are likely to have difficulty applying fundamental principles to new problems.
+They may not be consistent positive indicators, as some students will be able to learn how to narrowly satisfy the criteria without true critical engagement.
+Nevertheless, we contend that emphasizing these criteria in instruction, will, on average, improve students' overall ability in mechanics.

 We developed a protocol to evaluate student performance on specific homework problems.
-For each problem, the instructor or grader would assign a sub-score for each criterion, from 0 - 3:
+For each problem, the instructor or grader would assign a sub-score for each criterion, from 0-3: